UniversalDependencies/UD_Japanese-GSD/README.md

 # Reference

 [1] Tanaka, T., Miyao, Y., Asahara, M., Uematsu, S., Kanayama, H., Mori, S., & Matsumoto, Y. (2016).
 Universal Dependencies for Japanese.
 In LREC.

 [2] Asahara, M., Kanayama, H., Tanaka, T., Miyao, Y., Uematsu, S., Mori, S., Matsumoto, Y., Omura, M, & Murawaki, Y. (2018).
 Universal Dependencies Version 2 for Japanese.
 In LREC.

 # Changelog

-2018-11-   v2.3
+2018-11-1   v2.3
   * Updates for v2.3.
-Errors in morphologies are fixed, and unknown words and dep labels are reduced.
-XPOS is added.
+More consistent with the labeling convensions discussed in UD Japanese team.
+Many errors in morphologies have been fixed, and unknown words and dep labels are reduced.
+XPOS is newly added.
 2017-11-   v2.1
   * Updates for v2.1.
 Several errors are removed by adding PoS/label rules and merging the manual dependency annotations in the original bunsetsu-style annotations in Google UDT 2.0.
 2017-03-01 v2.0